andreacpk/CIxMG/prediction/README.md

  - bool for each column name indicating the ascending order or not

 For now, the separator of the datasets needs to be set in the example.py file.
-Also, there are 4 types of Selection and 4 types of Predictor that should be comment or not in the example.py file.

-Work in Progress...